Safari Comparison Guide

 For a honeymoon, a special celebration or a return safari, Botswana is often the more compelling choice.
 It feels more private, more remote and more immersive, especially for travellers already familiar with safari.

-Both countries work extremely well as part of longer, multi-country journeys.
+Both countries work extremely well as part of longer, multi-country journeys, but they pair naturally with different kinds of extensions.

-Kenya combines especially well with Zanzibar and other Indian Ocean islands, making it an excellent choice for travellers wanting to pair safari with a beach extension.
+Kenya combines especially well with Zanzibar, the Kenyan coast and wider East Africa, making it an excellent choice for travellers wanting to pair safari with a beach extension or combine several East African regions in one trip.

-Botswana is particularly easy to combine with Cape Town, Mozambique and selected Indian Ocean islands, making it ideal for southern Africa itineraries with added contrast.
+Botswana is particularly easy to combine with Cape Town, Victoria Falls, Mozambique and selected Indian Ocean islands, making it ideal for southern Africa itineraries with added contrast.

 In both cases, the right combination depends on the balance you want between safari, beach, cities and overall pace.